-Oh how the garden is producing right now.
-Zucchini and squash is being picked almost every day.
-I’m so glad I used the hybrid seeds this year in the garden because its been a total success compared to last year when my squash turned to mush.
+Oh, how the garden is producing right now.
+Zucchini and squash are being picked almost every day.
+I’m so glad I used the hybrid seeds this year in the garden because it has been a total success compared to last year when my squash turned to mush.
 It could be that I am using raised gardens with really good soil or the hybrid seeds or a combination of both.
-I am going with the seeds as a major componant.
+I am going with the seeds as a major component.
 Especially for my area.

 Items you need: